Articulated Credit is college preparation for a technical career!

 Procedures for Students to Obtain Articulated Credit

-- As a student, you may complete the Petition for Award of Articulated Credit form with an advisor, the Office of Admissions and Records or with Pam Bethscheider, in the office of Educators Alliance for Articulated Credit, Technical-Vocational Building, 1110D.
-Contact her at email@example.com.
-Call her with questions at 409-933-8110.
+- As a student, you may complete the Petition for Award of Articulated Credit Form with an advisor, the Office of Admissions and Records or the Office of Allied Health and Public Service Careers.
+If you have questions, contact Joni Bernard at email@example.com or 409-933-8224.

-- Your official transcript must be on file with the Office of Admissions and Records, or you must bring a copy of your transcript to Pam.
+- Your official transcript must be on file with the Office of Admissions and Records, and you are encouraged to bring a copy of your transcript to the Public Service Careers Office.

 - You will be given credit for the college equivalent of a class completed in high school.